BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/README.md

         -   Admin system

 <br/> Release \#2 (due week 6)
-   -   Submission portal
-        -   User can upload code in R in text box or file upload
-        -   Data stored in MongoDB
-   -   Userregistration/login
+   -   UI Component
         -   User able to register for an account with email
         -   User able to login
-   -   Admin system
-        -   Ability for admins to approve registration requests
+        -   User data stored in MongoDB database
-   -   VM environment
+   -   Backend/Cloud Component
         -   Install Openwhisk on a cluster
+        -   Stand up a function to run on the cluster

 <br/> Release \#3 (due week 8)
-   -   Submission portal
+   -   UI Component
         -   User can upload code in R via container link/code link
-   -   Results display
-        -   Data visualization results surfaced to user
-   -   Admin system
+        -   Admin portal created with ability to manage users
-        -   Manage accounts; add, delete, update users
-   -   Build O&S
-        -   Analyze the submitted code, install code dependencies
-   -   VM environment
+   -   Backend/Cloud Component
-        -   Openwhisk calls the cluster to run the code
+        -   Ability to add and remove the unreliable Chameleon nodes

 <br/> Release \#4 (due week 10)
    -   Submission portal